koutianqi/koutianqi.github.io/pages/research.markdown

 title: "Research"
 ---
 ### PAPERS & SELECTED WIPs
-_Below are my past and on-going work as well as existing puzzles.
-Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles._
+_<span style="color: #6e6e6e;">Below are my past and on-going work as well as existing puzzles.
+Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.</span>_

 ### I. Machine Learning Research Communication
 ### _<span style="color: #6e6e6e;">Machine Learning scientists are inextricably connected to downstream impact but it remains a challenge to trace concrete paths of their “foundational” research to harms, a distinguishing feature from ML practitioners.
 How should Machine Learning scientists navigate the responsibilities of producing sound and/or usable knowledge and the responsibilities for the social impact that their research outputs undergird?
 To this end, I have developed normative arguments and conceptual tools for holding ML scientists accountable for social impact through research communication.</span>_

-[Dead Zone of Accountability](https://arxiv.org/pdf/2404.13131?) w/ Dana Calacci and Cindy Lin
+[Dead Zone of Accountability](https://arxiv.org/pdf/2404.13131?)
+<span style="color: #6e6e6e;">W/Dana Calacci and Cindy Lin</span>
-_Proceedings of the AAAI/ACM Conference on Artificial Intelligence, Ethics and Society (AIES)_, 2025
+_<span style="color: #6e6e6e;">Proceedings of the AAAI/ACM Conference on Artificial Intelligence, Ethics and Society (AIES)</span>_, <span style="color: #6e6e6e;">2025</span>
 <details class="paper-abstract">
   <summary>Abstract↓</summary>
-  <p>Many Machine Learning research studies use language that describes potential social benefits or technical affordances of new methods and technologies.
+  <p><span style="color: #6e6e6e;">Many Machine Learning research studies use language that describes potential social benefits or technical affordances of new methods and technologies.
 Such language, which we call “social claims”, can help garner substantial resources and influence for those involved in ML research and technology production.
 However, there exists a gap between social claims and reality (the claim–reality gap): ML methods often fail to deliver the claimed functionality or social impacts.
 This paper investigates the claim–reality gap and makes a normative argument for developing accountability mechanisms for it.
 In making the argument, we make three contributions.
 First, we show why the symptom—absence of social claim accountability—is problematic.
 Second, we coin dead zone of accountability—a lens that scholars and practitioners can use to identify opportunities for new forms of accountability.
 We apply this lens to the claim–reality gap and provide a diagnosis by identifying cognitive and structural resistances to accountability in the claim–reality gap.
-Finally, we offer a prescription—two potential collaborative research agendas that can help create the conditions for social claim accountability.</p>
+Finally, we offer a prescription—two potential collaborative research agendas that can help create the conditions for social claim accountability.</span></p>
 </details>

-_TL;DR: This paper introduces the concepts of the claim–reality gap and the dead zone of accountability to diagnose why social claims in ML research resist scrutiny, and proposes strategies to articulate and defend such claims as a way of creating accountability upstream, before harms manifest._
+<span style="color: #6e6e6e;">TL;DR: This paper introduces the concepts of the claim–reality gap and the dead zone of accountability to diagnose why social claims in ML research resist scrutiny, and proposes strategies to articulate and defend such claims as a way of creating accountability upstream, before harms manifest.</span>

 [How Claim Replicability Can Help Bridge the Responsibility Gap](https://dl.acm.org/doi/10.1145/3630106.3658951)